HodlX Guest Post Submit Your Post

 Practical and Legal Issues That Need to Be Tackled Before We Start Seeing Mass Adoption

 There’s obviously a reason why full-blown real estate tokenization has yet to be realized.
-Sure, like with , some attempts at it were made in recent years, but we’re still considerably far away from mass adoption.
+Sure, like with most other blockchain disruptive use cases, some attempts at it were made in recent years, but we’re still considerably far away from mass adoption.

 Unlike what was done with cryptocurrencies, it’s impossible to just invent a type of real estate asset that exists outside of the law’s current reach.
 Real estate properties can not exist solely in the digital realm.
 They need to be a part of the physical world, which means that any attempt at real estate tokenization would have to take government regulations into account, at least to some extent.